 \subsubsection{Autonomous Driving Datasets}

 \paragraph{KITTI} The most popular dataset for autonomous driving applications is KITTI \citep{geiger_are_2012}.
 It consists of stereo images, LiDAR point clouds and GPS coordinates, all synchronized in time.
 Recorded scenes range from highways, complex urban areas and narrow country roads.
 The dataset can be used for various tasks such as stereo matching, visual odometry, 3D tracking and 3D object detection.
-For object detection, KITTI provides 7,481 training- and 7,518 test frames including sensor calibration information and annotated 3D bounding boxes around the objects of interest in 22 video scenes.
+For object detection, KITTI provides 7,481 training and 7,518 test frames including sensor calibration information and annotated 3D bounding boxes around the objects of interest in 22 video scenes.
 The annotations are categorized in easy, moderate and hard cases, depending on the object size, occlusion and truncation levels.
-Drawbacks of the dataset are the limited sensor configurations and light conditions: all recordings have been made during daytime and mostly under sunny conditions.
+Drawbacks of the dataset are the limited sensor configurations and light conditions: All recordings were made during daytime and mostly under sunny conditions.
 Moreover, the class frequencies are quite unbalanced.
 75\% belong to the class car, 15\% to the class pedestrian and 4\% to the class cyclist.
 In natural scenarios, the missing variety challenges the evaluation of the latest methods.

-\paragraph{nuScenes} NuScenes comprises 1,000 video scenes of 20 seconds length in autonomous driving context.
-Each scene is presented through six different camera views, LiDAR and radar data with full 360° field of view \citep{caesar_nuscenes_2020}.
-It is significantly larger than the pioneering KITTI dataset with over seven times as many annotations and 100 times as many images.
-Further, the nuScenes dataset also provide night and bad weather scenarios, which is neglected in the KITTI dataset.
-On the downside the dataset has limited LiDAR sensor quality with 34,000 points per frame, as well as limited geographical diversity comparing to the Waymo open dataset covering an effective area of only five square kilometers.

-\paragraph{Waymo Open} The Waymo Open dataset focuses on providing a diverse and large-scale dataset.
-It consists of 1,150 videos that are exhaustively annotated with 2D and 3D bounding boxes in images respectively LiDAR point clouds.
-The data collection was conducted by five cameras presenting a front and side view of the recording vehicle and one LiDAR sensor for 360° view.
-Further, the data is recorded in three different cities with various light and weather conditions, offering a diverse scenery \citep{sun_scalability_2020}.
+\paragraph{Waymo Open} The Waymo Open dataset \citep{sun_scalability_2020} focuses on providing a diverse and comprehensive dataset.
+It consists of 1,150 videos that are exhaustively annotated with 2D and 3D bounding boxes in images and LiDAR point clouds, respectively.
+The data collection was conducted by using five cameras presenting a front and side view of the recording vehicle, as well as a LiDAR sensor for 360° view.
+Further, the data was recorded in three different cities with various light and weather conditions, providing a diverse scenery.